-Response: There will be no hazardous, toxic, or radioactive waste involved in the proposed development.
+Response: No storage, transfer, or processing of hazardous, toxic, or radioactive waste is proposed as part of this development.
 This standard is met.

 Chapter 73A: Site Design Standards

 Commercial Design Standards

 Section 73A.300. - Commercial Design Standards

 The following standards are minimum requirements for commercial development in all zones, except the Mixed-Use Commercial (MUC) zone, which has its own standards: